ChuckHill2/VideoLibrarian/Readme.md

 └── tvSeriesN
 </pre>

-**anyname.mp4** refers to the sole movie file in this directory.
+*anyname.mp4* refers to the sole movie file in this directory.
 It may be in any video format (e.g. asf, avi, flv, mkv, mov, mp4, mpg, wmv, etc.).
 Note that the TV series root folders do not contain a movie file, just the url.<br />
-**anyname.url** refers to an IMDB shortcut file to the IMDB page of the associated movie.
+*anyname.url* refers to an IMDB shortcut file to the IMDB page of the associated movie.

-The full directory path (not including movie filename) must not exceed 245 characters.
-Keep your folder names small if you have many directory levels.
-This is a Windows limitation.

-Each movie or TV series folder must contain zero or one movie and exactly one IMDB movie shortcut (*.url).
-All the other needed files will be automatically generated upon demand.
-Any folders that do not contain a valid internet shortcut (*.url) will be ignored.
-See File-\>Status Log for details.
+### Semi-automatic Movie Layout Configurator
+The utility *MovieFolderPrep.exe* may be used to perform a first pass at setting up the movie folders.
+This utility must reside in the same folder as *MovieGuide.exe*.
+Click on *About* for documentation on how to use it.

 ### Generated Cache Files
 These cache files reside in the same folders as the shortcut files.
 They are